Kong/docs.konghq.com/app/_includes/md/plugins-hub/dynatrace.md

 ## Configure the OpenTelemetry Collector

-Configure your OpenTelemetry Collector to send data to the Dynatrace environment.
+Configure your Dynatrace OpenTelemetry Collector to send data to the Dynatrace environment.

 The following example OpenTelemetry configuration shows how to export traces and logs: